 Both groups of data sets share a high penetration of installed ASHP’s on the feeder line into the local substation, making the monitoring and data analysis of the substation an important part of Phase 2 of the project.

 Energise Barnsley is the lead partner for the collaboration.
 The other collaboration partners for the feasibility study are Oxford Brookes University (academic partner), Upside Energy (aggregator) and Sonnen (battery manufacturer).
-For Phase 2 the collaborative partners are Energise Barnsley, Oxford Brookes University, Passiv Systems, Moixa and Northern Powergrid.
+For Phase 2 the collaborative partners are Energise Barnsley, Oxford Brookes University, Passiv Systems, Sonnen and Northern Powergrid.